 “My upper body is way stronger.
 Pull-ups are now not a problem.
 I can do muscle ups.
 [Lifting has] vastly improved my overall strength and conditioning.
 I couldn’t run a half marathon today the way I did five years ago but, from an overall fitness standpoint, I’m in much better shape.”

-“A few years ago at the Games, the final workout was the first time we did muscle-ups and only a few could do it.
-Two years later, now everyone inn the top 15-20 can do muscle-ups,” Holland said.
+“A few years ago at the Games, the final workout was the first time we did muscle ups and only a few could do it.
+Two years later, now everyone in the top 15-20 can do muscle-ups,” Holland said.

 “As the challenge has grown, the people and the age groups are meeting it.
 So, it’s definitely going to be interesting to see in 10 or 15 years, you look at people like Ron Ortiz and some of these guys who are in their 50s and seeing what they can do.
 I might live long enough to see what Rich Froning can do as a 60 year-old.
 Who knows?”